CTE reuse#

 Configure buffer service memory#

-To control how much memory the buffer service uses, configure the following properties in the config.properties files on worker nodes:
+To control how much memory the buffer service uses, configure the following property in the config.properties files on worker nodes:

 Embedded buffer service memory configuration properties#